Nivesh12345/rustkey/README.md

 # 🎮 RustKey Input Monitor

-Hey there! 👋 I'm super excited to share my first Rust project with you!
-I built this cool input monitoring tool that shows you all your keyboard and mouse actions in real-time with pretty colors.
+Hey there!.
+I built this input monitoring tool that shows you all your keyboard and mouse actions in real-time with pretty colors.
 This was both a learning exercise for me and something I thought might be useful for others.

 ## ✨ What Does It Do?

 My program watches your keyboard and mouse inputs and displays them in a colorful way in your terminal.
-It's like having X-ray vision into how your computer sees your inputs!
 Here's what it can show:

 - 🖮 **Keyboard Stuff**: See exactly which keys you're pressing with fun colorful messages
 - 🖱️ **Mouse Movements**: Track where your mouse is on screen and how it's moving